hydroaggie/hydroaggie.github.io/_projects/DOE_ExaSheds_project.md

     This image shows the location of Neversink Watershed within the Delaware River Basin.
 </div>

 ExaSheds is a DOE funded project that aims to advance watershed system science using machine learning-assisted simulation.
-You can read about the detailed information [here](https://exasheds.org/about/).

 The USU team was awarded a subcontract to develop integrated watershed hydro-thermal models for the Upper Neversink Watershed within the Delaware River Basin using the <a href="https://amanzi.github.io/ats/"> Advanced Terrestrial Simulator</a>.
 The developed watershed models will provide training data for ML-assisted inverse modeling which will be performed by the PNNL team.

 **Funding Agency**:

-<a href="hhttps://ess.science.energy.gov/"> Pacific Northwest National Laboratory (PNNL)</a>
+<a href="https://www.pnnl.gov/"> Pacific Northwest National Laboratory (PNNL)</a>

 **USU Team**: